ossn/fixme_backend/docs/deploy.md

 - run `python manage.py migrate` for migrating database.
 - run `python manage.py createsuperuser` to create a login password for logging in to admin panel.
 - For starting dev-server run `python manage.py runserver`.
+- > You have to add repositories to the system or the app will not fetch issues and hence not work.
+And issues should follow the below template.
 - **Admin view**: To add repositories head to `/admin/`.
 Add repositories to the system, which you want to use.
 The system will fetch the issues of these repositories. you have to fill the username and repo name.
 - Now you also have to setup worker server (alongside main server) for fetching github issues periodically (15 mins).
 For this follow these steps:
     - Open another terminal and run `celery -A issue_parser beat -l info`.
     - Open one more terminal and run `celery -A issue_parser worker -l info`
 - Now fire up a browser and go to `/issues/` for seeing the json data of issues.

-> You have to add repositories to the system or the app will not fetch issues.
+## Issue Template
 **Issues should follow this template to be valid for the system:**
 ```
 Experience: Easyfix/Moderate/Senior